 Some of these articles were written a few years ago, but are highly likely to be still relevant.

-Several years later, a consumer programme, Watchdog, did a feature on dentists who perform unnecessary work.
+Several years later, a consumer programme on BBC1, Watchdog, did a feature on dentists who perform unnecessary work.
 A model, working undercover for them, whose teeth were declared to be perfect, visited several dentists for check-ups.
 Most said she needed fillings.
 They varied in the number they said she needed.
 One even said she needed eleven!

-Incidentally, I want to praise another dentist.
-The experience of being given a massive filling I probably didn't need put me off going to dentists, but I went to him after not having been to one for fifteen years, and he said I didn't need any fillings!
+The experience of being given a massive filling I probably didn't need and a couple of other things put me off going to dentists, but I went to another one after not having been to one for fifteen years, and he said I didn't need any fillings!
 I was very pleased!
 I thought he couldn't be the type to rip his patients off.
-So there clearly are some honest dentists around.
 I only went to him because a cap my school dentist had put on one of my teeth broke!
 Again, I hadn't needed the cap.
-My perfectly healthy, sharp, superior-quality tooth that was cut down to enable it to fit was only the wrong way around!
-The procedure was merely cosmetic.
+My perfectly healthy, sharp tooth that was cut down to enable it to fit was only the wrong way around!
+I'm pretty sure the procedure was merely cosmetic.
 I was quite young so just accepted what people in authority said then.
+I wasn't actually asked whether I'd like the treatment.
 My new dentist glued another bit to the cap in place of the bit that had broken off, but said that when dentists do that to caps, the new bits tend to break off soon, and if it did, he'd have to drill even more of my tooth away to fit a new one!
-Since so much of it had gone already, I wasn't too pleased, but he must have done a good job, because it hasn't broken yet.
+Since so much of it had gone already, I wasn't too pleased.

 To the People's Concerns Page which features audio interviews on topics including people's stories of school bullying and their suggested methods of dealing with it, experiences of university life - including the fun side, and the tale of a cycling accident that could have been disastrous if it hadn't been for reflective gear.